lfoppiano/grobid-quantities/doc/introduction.md

 1. alphabetic (`tw`, `thousand`),
 1. power of 10 (`1.5 x 10^-5`)
 1. date/time expressions

+These three models are provided in multiple architectures.
+The integration with Grobid-quantities (derived from Grobid) is described [here](https://grobid.readthedocs.io/en/latest/Deep-Learning-models/).

+**TLDR** Grobid-quantities supports Conditional Random Field (CRF), Recurrent Neural Networks (RNN) using the bidirectional LSTM + CRF (as activation layer) (BidLSTM_CRF).

 The measurements that are identified are normalised toward the International System of Units (SI) using the java library [Units of measurement](http://unitsofmeasurement.github.io/).